tschulzon/app-prog/README.md

 # Scan2Doc

-Scan2Doc is a smartphone application to scan documents via smartphone camera and extract the text from the picture with ocr tesseract.
-After scanning and extracting the document page will be send and saved to Apache Solr Server via the HTTP-Server Node.JS.
+Scan2Doc is a smartphone application designed to scan documents using your smartphone camera and extract text from images using OCR (Tesseract).
+Scanned and processed documents are saved to an Apache Solr Server via a Node.js HTTP server.

 ## Features

-- **Scan documents:** Let the camera scan the document, it automatically detects the document.
+- **Document Scanning:** Automatically detect and scan documents using your smartphone camera.
-- **Edit document:** Edit your scanned document with cutting the size or use some filters like black and white or better light.
+- **Document Editing:** Adjust your scanned documents by cropping or applying filters like black-and-white or brightness enhancement.
-- **Extract the text from your document:** Extract the text in every language from your document with help from OCR Tesseract.
-After scanning you can copy and use it.
+- **Text Extraction:** Extract text from documents in various languages using OCR (Tesseract).
+The extracted text can be copied and reused.
-- **See all your documents:** See all your scanned documents with important data, saved in the database Apache Solr and delete one if needed.
+- **Document Management:** View all scanned documents stored in the Apache Solr database, with options to delete specific documents if needed.
-- **See all pages:** See all your scanned pages in one screen and move the site in the wished position.
-- **Edit already scanned document:** On the detailpage of a documentsite, you can scan the text again or replace the image from this site with a new one or delete it if you don't need it anymore.
-- **Filter documents:** With the filteroptions you can filter your documents after scandate, scantime, document pages and languages.
+- **Page Management:** View all pages of a document in a single interface, reorder them as desired, and make adjustments.
+- **Detailed Page Editing:** Rescan text, replace images, or delete individual pages directly from the document details view.
+- **Advanced Filtering:** Filter documents based on scan date, scan time, page count, and language.
-- **Search documents:** Search your documents after filename or a special word, which can be in a scanned Text.
-The app will show you a part of the text with a highlighted background.
+- **Search Functionality:** Search for documents by filename or keywords.
+Matches are displayed with highlighted text snippets.

 ## Technologies Used

-- **Flutter**
+- **Flutter:** Cross-platform app development framework
-- **Apache Solr Server** for saving the documents
+- **Apache Solr:** Powerful search and storage backend for document data
-- **Node.JS Server** for communication with solr
+- **Node.js:** Backend server to facilitate communication between the app and Solr

 ## Getting Started

+**Prerequisites**
-- Set up an Apache Solr Server on your computer and start it
+1. Install and configure an Apache Solr Server on your system.
-- Go into the backend folder and type "npm start" for starting node.js server
-- Install Debug Mode of the application with F5 when you have installed Flutter in your Editor or IDE
+2. Ensure Node.js is installed on your machine.

+**Setup Instructions**
+1. Start the Apache Solr Server
+2. Navigate to the backend folder of the project and start the Node.js server: **npm start**
+3. Install the app in debug mode:
+   - Open the project in your preferred IDE (e.g., Visual Studio Code or Android Studio) with Flutter installed
+   - Run the app in debug mode (e.g., press F5 in VS Code)

-Now you can use the Scan2Doc document scanner!
+Now you’re ready to use Scan2Doc for efficient document scanning and management!
 Have Fun! 📷

 #### Made by Juliana Kühn 🌸